 Being an adult is hard work.
-Being an adult without making money mistakes is even harder work, especially if you are just starting out as a young adult working on your career and learning how to handle financial responsibilities, We’ve all done it a few times -- you are likely to make money mistakes at some point.
-The goal to shoot for is to make as few money mistakes as possible.
+Being an adult without making money mistakes is even harder work, especially if you are just starting out as a young adult working on your career and learning how to handle financial responsibilities.
+We’ve all made some mistakes along the ways, and you are likely to make money mistakes at some point too.
+The goal isn’t perfection, the goal is to make as few money mistakes as possible so you have a shot at financial success.

 Yes, you need to pay your student loans and keep up with your bills.
 Most of us understand this struggle.
 However, a lot of adults, especially when they are starting out in their career, take positions or job offers with better salaries versus jobs that provide growth.
 Jobs that offer growth are remarkable learning opportunities that open the doors for you to build your work experience and ultimately end up with a larger salary than you initially set out to make.
 Consider the big picture when weighing career options.